Technical Debt

 Inputs (What We Analyze)

-We work with what you already have.
-No "rip and replace."
-No months of instrumentation.
+We work with what you already have — no "rip and replace."

 AI-Assisted Technical Debt Dismantling